schuyler/autobus/README.md

 use `asyncio.create_task()` to spawn an `async` function to do the work.

-N.B. there is code to run async handlers directly from autobus, which would obviate this issue.
-It just needs to be tested properly.
+N.B. there is code to run async handlers directly from autobus, which would obviate this issue, but this code needs additional work.

 ## Testing